openstack/openstack-manuals/doc/install-guide/source/launch-instance-networks-selfservice.rst

 Create a router
 ---------------

-Private project networks connect to public provider networks using a virtual router.
-Each router contains an interface to at least one private project network and a gateway on a public provider network.
+Self-service networks connect to provider networks using a virtual router that typically performs bidirectional NAT.
+Each router contains an interface on at least one self-service network and a gateway on a provider network.

-The public provider network must include the ``router: external`` option to enable project routers to use it for connectivity to external networks such as the Internet.
+The provider network must include the ``router:external`` option to enable self-service routers to use it for connectivity to external networks such as the Internet.
 The ``admin`` or other privileged user must include this option during network creation or add it later.
-In this case, we can add it to the existing ``public`` provider network.
+In this case, we can add it to the existing ``provider`` provider network.

 #.
 On the controller node, source the ``admin`` credentials to gain access to
    admin-only CLI commands: